Pinaki82/crust/README.md

 return 0;
 ```

-Upon succesful completion, our C program will `return` an integer value `0` to the operating system that indicates everything went as expected, no errors (`0` errors) occurred.
+Upon successful completion, our C program will `return` an integer value `0` to the operating system that indicates everything went as expected, no errors (`0` errors) occurred.

 The C version of the program to calculate the area of a circle is complete.